fvahedian/fvahedian.github.io/_pages/interest.md

 Outside of daily computer sciecne research and academic activities, I am interested in outdoor activities like hiking and backpacking.
 Traveling and going in the nature for hiking and backpacking are the most joyful activities in my life.
-Reading, cooking and planning with my cat are my other personal favorite.
+Reading, cooking and playing with my cat are my other personal favorite.

 <img src="/images/20160808_163712.jpg" />